camlawlorforsyth/environment_project/AGNfitter_install.md

 ## During CentOS 7.6 Installation ##

-Choose the 'Minimal' group from the install options, if using the full DVD iso.
+Choose the 'Minimal Desktop' group from the install options when using the full DVD iso.

 Disable Kdump in order to use as much system memory as possible.